Some home treatment can help swimmer's ear. But it is

 in your ears after you swim or shower.
 You can also use over-the-counter drops,

-such as Star-Otic or Swim-Ear, to help prevent swimmer's ear.
-Wiggle the
+such as Swim-Ear, to help prevent swimmer's ear.
+Gently wiggle the

 Do not swim in dirty or polluted water.